 Ibis brandy was found at 1886 by Joseph Gautier.
 It is blend of different distillates around the France, also from Cognac province.
 Joseph Gautier & Fils was sold at 1926 to Jens-Einar Larsen, norwegian businessmen who lived in Cognac province.
 Later Jens-Einar set up his own brand Larsen Cognac.
-2012 it was bought to Remy Martin, who sold it on to Altia, Finnish alcohol gigant (together with Ibis brandy).
-Even there is XO on the name, it do not mean anything with the brandys maturation ages.
-Ibis is widely available around the Estonia and one of the cheapes brandies on the market.
-Bottled to 36% strenght, price for 35cl bottle 7.69€ (Konsum).
+2012 it was bought by Remy Martin, who sold it again to Altia, Finnish alcohol gigant (together with Ibis brandy).
+Even though there is XO in the name, it has nothing to do with the maturation age.
+Ibis is widely available around Estonia and one of the cheapest brandy on the market.
+Price for a 35cl bottle was 7.69€

 XO here is a joke, there is nothing ‘extra old’ on this product.
-It is very young brandy, aged maybe from several months to one year.
-Aroma is very light, there is hint of raisin or ploom and oak.
-Taste is a bit sweet on the beginning, have very lightly raisin and oak.
-Overall the taste is tasteless and a bit musty.
-Burn is medium strong, aftertaste short, dryish, with hint of raisin.
-Ibis is under average level brandy, worthless product for which Altia definitely is not a proud of.
+It is a very young brandy, aged maybe from several months to one year.
+Aroma is very light, there is a hint of raisin or ploom and oak.
+Taste is a bit sweet at the beginning, it has very light raisins and oak.
+Overall the smell is tasteless and a bit musty.
+Burn is medium strong, aftertaste short, rather dry, with a hint of raisin.
+Ibis a very average brandy, not worth even the low selling price.